Fourth Crusade: Contemporary opposition to the sack of Constantinople

 "O City, City, eye of all cities, universal boast, supramundane wonder, nurse of churches, leader of the faith, guide of Orthodoxy, beloved topic of orations, the abode of every good thing!
 Oh City, that hast drunk at the hand of the Lord the cup of his fury!
 O City, consumed by fire..."

 — Niketas Choniates laments the fall of Constantinople to the Crusaders.

 Several prominent Crusaders, including Enguerrand II of Boves, Simon de Montfort, 5th Earl of Leicester and Guy of Vaux-de-Cernay, among others, disagreed with the attacks on Zara and Constantinople and refused to take part in them.
 Indeed, most of the Crusaders did not take part in the attacks in Constantinople or did so unwillingly.

-Byzantinist Jonathan Harris wrote that when the decision was made to divert to Constantinople "A sizeable proportion [of Crusaders] left the army and made their own way to the Holy Land.
+Byzantinist Jonathan Harris wrote that when the decision was made to divert to Constantinople "A sizable proportion [of Crusaders] left the army and made their own way to the Holy Land.
 Those who remained only agreed very reluctantly to the diversion when subjected to a mixture of financial and emotional blackmail.
 Even then, many hesitated before the final attack in April 1204, and had serious doubts as to whether it was legitimate to attack a Christian city in this way".

-The French nobleman Simon de Montfort, in particular, did not participate and was an outspoken critic.
+The French noble Simon de Montfort, in particular, did not participate and was an outspoken critic.
 He and his associates, including Guy of Vaux-de-Cernay, left the crusade when the decision was taken to divert to Constantinople to place Alexius IV Angelus on the throne.
 Instead, Simon and his followers travelled to the court of King Emeric of Hungary and thence to Acre.
 Several other substantial contingents, including the large Flemish fleet with Marie of Champagne on board, sailed directly to Acre as well.